An overview of crime statistics for the US

 • 2012-Lowest murder rate since 1960 but violent crime increased in 2012.

-Brief Summation-National Crime Victimization Survey:
+Brief Summation-National Crime Victimization Survey-Focus Is On Violent Crime

-• Updated 2022-A 44 percent increase in violent crime per researchers.
+• 2022 and 2023 violent crime statistics were virtually unchanged.
+A 44 percent increase in violent crime per researchers.
 The violent victimization rate increased from 16.5 victimizations per 1,000 persons in 2021 to 23.5 per 1,000 in 2022.
 The rate of property victimization in 2022 was 101.9 victimizations per 1,000 households, higher than the rate in 2021 (90.3 per 1,000).

 • 2021-The Bureau of Justice Statistics (BJS) states that the violent victimization rate increased from 19.0 to 24.5 victimizations per 1,000 persons in urban areas while remaining unchanged in suburban or rural areas.
 The rate of serious violent victimization in urban areas also increased.
 Overall violence for the nation was flat.